N3bby/ktor-quickstart-template/readme.md

 ### Todo list

-- Add persistence libraries (exposed + sqlite + h2?) and support it in tests
+- Add database migration framework
-- Dependency injection container
+- Move around parts of the code a bit so everything makes more sense